BeaconCMS/beacon/guides/recipes/create-a-blog.md

 ## The Rise of Elixir

 Elixir is a dynamic, functional programming language that runs on the Erlang Virtual Machine (BEAM).
-Inspired by Erlang, Elixir inherits its robust concurrency model, fault-tolerance, and scalability, making it an excellent choice for building highly available and scalable web applications.
+Inspired by Erlang, Elixir inherits its robust concurrency model, fault tolerance, and scalability, making it an excellent choice for building highly available and scalable web applications.

 One of the key features of Elixir is its focus on functional programming principles.
-By embracing immutable data structures and a concise syntax, Elixir enables developers to write more expressive and maintainable code.
+By embracing immutable data structures and concise syntax, Elixir enables developers to write more expressive and maintainable code.
 This, combined with Elixir's powerful metaprogramming capabilities, allows for the creation of domain-specific languages (DSLs) that can greatly enhance developer productivity.

 ## Elixir and Web Development